Central American dry forests: Climate

 The climate of the ecoregion is tropical.
 Average annual rainfall is between 1000 and 2000 mm, and is highly seasonal.
 5 to 8 months of the year are dry, generally with one longer and one shorter dry period per year.

 The Central American mountains generally run from northwest to southeast, and Central America's prevailing winds generally blow from northeast or east to southwest or south.
 This weather and geologic pattern leaves much the Pacific slope of Central America, and some interior valleys, in the rain shadow of the mountains, and generally drier than the Caribbean side and the mountains.

 Flora

 The main natural plant community is low-stature dry forest.
 The forest structure consists of a canopy of trees up to 30 meters in height, and an understory of small trees, large shrubs, and woody lianas.
 Most canopy trees are deciduous, losing their leaves during the dry season.
 Many canopy tree species belong to the bean family (Fabaceae) of flowering plants, and have compound leaves.
 Common canopy trees in the southern portion of the ecoregion include Bombax ceiba, Bonellia macrocarpa subsp. pungens, Calycophyllum candidissimum, Casearia arguta, Chomelia spinosa, Croton reflexifolius, Enterolobium cyclocarpum, Eugenia salamensis, Erythroxylum havanense, Guazuma ulmifolia, Handroanthus ochraceus, Tabebuia rosea, Thouinidium decandrum, Trichilia americana, and Zanthoxylum setulosum.

 The understory includes more evergreen trees and shrubs, often thorny, with members of the Rubiaceae family prominent.

 At least 50 plant species are endemic to the ecoregion.
-Endemic genera include Myrospermum and Rehdera, which is endemic to northern Guanacaste Province of Costa Rica.
+The genus Rehdera is endemic to northern Guanacaste Province of Costa Rica.